 Job Outlook for Chief Executive Officers

-According to the U.S. Bureau of Labor Statistics (BLS), employment growth for top executives, including chief executive officers, is projected at 11% nationwide between 2012 and 2022.
+According to the U.S. Bureau of Labor Statistics (BLS), employment growth for top executives, including chief executive officers, is projected at 6% nationwide between 2014 and 2024, about as fast as the average for all occupations.
 An expanding business environment is expected to contribute to the demand for skilled CEOs, with job prospects reflecting the level of growth in specific industries.
 Fast-growing fields such as healthcare should offer more opportunities.

 Because these C-suite positions are highly sought, competition will be keen.
 Stronger job prospects should be enjoyed by candidates with advanced educational qualifications, experience and specialized knowledge.